satyamnag/CodeCrew/README.md

 This collaborative crew excels at tackling Python-based coding tasks.
 In this project, we've developed a **simple Account Management System** for a **Trading Simulation Platform**.

-## Key Features with Screenshots of the Account Management System the Engineering team is created:
+## Key Features with Screenshots of the Account Management System created by the Engineering team:

-##1. **Creating Account entering User ID and Initial Deposit**
+##1. **Creating Account by entering User ID and Initial Deposit**

 ![Creating Account entering User ID and Initial Deposit](https://github.com/satyamnag/CodeCrew/blob/main/assets/1.%20Creating%20Account.png?raw=true)